Aparnaakk/festivAI/README.md

 Currently, our project covers three festivals:
   1. Diwali

-  2. halloween
+  2. Halloween

   3. Valentines day

-  BU*PREREQUISITES:
+  PREREQUISITES:

-    1. tensorflow
+    1. Tensorflow

-    2. numpy
+    2. Numpy

-    3. scipy
+    3. Scipy

-    4. pandas
+    4. Pandas

  To run Festiv.AI:

- 1. download the repository run the main.py
+ 1. Download the repository run the main.py

  ![alt text](input.png "Input")

- 2. specify the path of the content image
+ 2. Specify the path of the content image

- 3. input the name of the festival accordingly- diwali, halloween, valentine
+ 3. Input the name of the festival accordingly- diwali, halloween, valentine

  FOR VALENTINES DAY: